ArenPapa/Project-2/README.md

 The function takes four arguments: `time_numeric`, a list of timestamps that is collected and used for predicting future timestamps, `values`, list of all data collected that aligns with the timestamps stored in time_numeric, `time_step`, defines the interval of the prediction in seconds which the default is 3600, and `future_hours`, indicates the lengths of time of prediction generated in hours which the default is 12.
 A `model` is created to find the predicted model that fits with the data based on  inputs, `time_numeric` and values, by calling the function `LinearRegression()`.
 Then, `.fit(time_numeric, values)` trains the model stored in model and finds the best fit line and trains the model.
 The `future_times` stores the points of future timestamps getting the latest timestamp and adding `time_step` up to `future_hours`.
 To adjust the `future_times` to be a 2D array so that it is able to work with `LinearRegression()`, `.reshape(-1, 1)` is used.
 Once the future timestamps are generated, `future_values` generates prediction values for each future timestamps using model that is trained before.
 It returns `time_values` and `future_values` later to plot them.

-Initially, I created model taking the value of coefficient that the current graph uses and use it as a prediction.
-However, I found out that the coefficients aren't always the same and therefore the prediction model generated based on it is inaccurate.
-To generate better prediction model, I decided to use `LinearRegression` model.

 ---